karloscarweber/donuts/README.md

 Asset pipeline:
 - Vite?

+# BIG IDEAS
+- Be good at making websites!
+Like for reals. seriously.
+Capeche.
+- Easy to make things testable and hella fast.
+- Mountains of examples, and online documentation.
+REALLY WELL DOCUMENTED.
+- These docs need to encompass more than just this framework, or Ruby.
+But include HTML, CSS, Javascript, deployment, etc...
+The goal should be developer success with the their goal of making websites.
+- No "best practices" here.
+There shouldn't be any hard rules on how to do things.
+That's how _why worked and we should work in a similar fashion. having too much pomp and circumstance feels like it increases barriers to entry.
+- We spell colour and behaviour like this.
+- Beginner friendly.
+Honestly everything should be focused on helping new developers and juniors.

 # Application Goals:
 - Optionally allow your whole application to fit in a single file.
 So, Compact, yet clear syntax.